penadiegoa/to_do/README.md

 Your job is to get a nice UI around this API completed so users can manage their todo lists more effectively.
-Remember, we'd much rather see an incomplete response than nothing at all.
+Remember to commit and push as often as possible, WE'D MUCH RATHER SEE AN INCOMPLETE RESPONSE THAN NOTHING AT ALL.
 Wherever you get to in the time limit, commit and push it.

 If you have any questions, issues with the API, or need clarification, please feel